 - Size of boat/area to be heated: The size of the heated area is more relevant than the size of the entire boat.
 A huge boat can have a small cabin or vice versa.
 Maybe only the sleeping quarters will need to be heated, or possibly the whole boat.

 - Number of outlets: Longer ducting and extra outlets reduces efficiency, so larger, more complex systems need bigger heaters to drive them.

 - Boat construction: Steel and aluminium boats lose heat much faster than wood or fibreglass boats.

-- Where you sail your boat: Clearly, if you a just dabbling around Pittwater in NSW your heating needs differ to someone who is based in Tassie and heading south to explore.
-Fuel Supplies for Boat Heaters
+- Where you sail your boat: Clearly, if you are just dabbling around Pittwater in NSW, your heating needs differ to someone who is based in Tassie and heading south to explore.

 Fuel Supplies for Boat Heaters